Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/machine-learning.md

 $sign(y_i - \beta)=1$ when $y_i>\beta$, $-1$ for the opposite.

 The equation is null only when half of $y_i$ are greater than $\beta$, it's the **median**.

+#### L0

+L0 is not really a mathematical loss.

+L0 norm refers to the number of non-zero elements in a vector.

+Using a L0 regularization loss would mean trying to reduce the number of non-zero elements in a vector.

+L0 is not computationally tractable, so we use L1 instead, which can provide sparse solutions too.

 #### MSE